swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/02/08-using-swiftnio-channels/08-using-swiftnio-channels.md

 This code is an implementation of the server bootstrap that was created in the previous snippet.
 Let's go over the code step-by-step:

 1. Create a task group to manage the lifetime of our server
-2. By calling ``NIOAsyncChannel\executeThenClose(_:)``, receive a sequence of incoming clients.
+2. By calling ``NIOAsyncChannel/executeThenClose(_:)``, receive a sequence of incoming clients.
 Once this sequence ends, the end of the function is reached and the server is closed.
 3. A for-loop is used to iterate over each new client, allowing us to handle their traffic.
 4. By adding a task to the task group, this Swift code can handle many clients in parallel
 5. Call `handleClient` to handle the client.
 This will be a separate function that will be implemented in a moment.